ivanov-v-v/PPINs-QTLs-Joint-Analysis/readme.md

 Institute of Physics and Technology ([MIPT](https://mipt.ru/english/), in Russia better known as "Физтех").

 This research was carried out under supervision of [Yuri Pritykin](https://scholar.google.com/citations?hl=en&user=Arx56RkJBrYC&view_op=list_works&sortby=pubdate).
+This GitHub is aimed to ensure the reproducibility of our results.

 ---
 ## Motivation